wijnandb/wijnandb.github.io/_posts/2020-4-20-scraping-websites.md

 I prefer the last method, for the simple reason that I will have the data in a format I can immediately store in a table.

-Considering the load: I will have to go through all the categories I know (211)
+Considering the load: I will have to go through all the categories I know (211), scroll to the end of the list and get the id's of all the movies and series within that category.
+For what I have seen, there
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxMzYzNzE1NywtMTk4MDkxMjQwLC0xMj
+eyJoaXN0b3J5IjpbLTY5OTM4MTU2NSwtMTk4MDkxMjQwLC0xMj
 U5MzA0Njc1LDE3NDM4ODMyNDcsLTgyNTU3MDczNSwxNzY2NzAy
 MzcxLC0xMTQ5NDU4MzUzLDQ1MTYzODkyNCwtMTE2Nzg0MTM2OV
 19